Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 As before, let $\ell$ be a kernel on the output space $\mathcal{Y}$ and $\hbspf$ be its RKHS.
-For the distributional average treatment effect \eqref{eq:dist-treatment-effect} discussed in Section \ref{sec:DATE}, the corresponding KTE is defined as where $\mu_{Y_0^*}$ and $\mu_{Y_1^*}$ are the kernel mean embeddings of the distributions of potential outcomes $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$, respectively:
+For the distributional treatment effect \eqref{eq:dist-treatment-effect} discussed in Section \ref{sec:DATE}, the corresponding KTE is defined as where $\mu_{Y_0^*}$ and $\mu_{Y_1^*}$ are the kernel mean embeddings of the distributions of potential outcomes $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$, respectively, i.e.,

 The KTE \eqref{eq:kte-po} may be regarded as a generalization of the ATE \eqref{eq:ate} in the sense that, if $\ell$ is the linear kernel $\ell(\y,\y') = \langle \y,\y' \rangle$ on $\mathcal{Y} = \mathbb{R}^d$, then the KTE only distinguishes the means of the two outcome distributions.
 By using a different kernel $\ell$, the KTE may capture the differences between higher-order statistics of the outcome distributions $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$.
 For instance, if $\ell$ is a polynomial kernel $\ell(\y, \y') = \left( \left< \y, \y' \right> + c \right)^m$ of degree $m \in \mathbb{N}$ with $c > 0$, then the KTE \eqref{eq:kte-po} is equal to $0$ if and only if $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$ have the same moments up to degree $m$ (see, \eg, \citealt[Chapter 3]{Muandet17:KME}).